HimanshuBokil/Cognify-PowerBI-Internship/README.md

 # Cognify-PowerBI-Internship

-# ✨TASK - 1 : Data Explorization and Summary
+# 💠TASK - 1 : Data Explorization and Summary

 # Objective :
 Understanding and summarizing key statistics in the dataset.